 I am a powerful supporter of the Originalist approach to constitutional interpretation.
 I believe, as Associate Justice Thomas believes, that “we should interpret the Constitution as drafted, not as we would have it drafted.”
 Many of the foundation principles I look to as forming the ideal setting for internationally competitive U.S. business enterprises are articulated by the Republican Study Committee, which reviews every piece of legislation under consideration on the House Floor.
 The six guiding principles, printed on the RSC’s “conservative check card” are (1) less government, (2) lower taxes, (3) personal responsibility, (4) individual freedom, (5) stronger families, and (6) domestic tranquility and national defense.

 In terms of domestic tranquility, my focus is on the U.S. Constitution’s Second Amendment, which states, “A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed.”
 My home state of Florida (I live in Key West), leads the way in Second Amendment rights for Americans.
 Florida passed its landmark Castle Doctrine self defense law in 2005 and passed the Preservation and Protection of the Right to Keep and Bear Arms in Motor Vehicles Act.
 The biggest lobby in Washington is the NRA with over four million members.
 And the NRA is, of course, America’s leading proponent of Second Amendment rights for all.
-Another organization standing up for citizens’ right to self defense is the Law Enforcement Alliance of America, of which I am also a proud life member.

 In his campaign for governor, Louisiana Governor Bobby Jindal produced an excellent position paper entitled Fresh Start for Louisiana.
 Governor Jindal’s driving theme is to eliminate roadblocks that stifle investment and to develop new incentives to expand Louisiana’s economy.
 Governor Jindal has a lot to teach our backward-looking rustbelt states, like Ohio.
 As The Wall Street Journal notes, “Ohio’s most crippling handicap may be that its politicians-and thus its employers-are still in the grip of such industrial unions as the United Auto Workers.
 Ohio is a ‘closed shop’ state, which means workers can be forced to join a union, whether they wish to or not.
 Ohio has an economy suppressed by high taxes and work rules that impose heavy costs on employers.
 Texas by comparison embraces free trade, keeps taxes low, doesn’t impose unions on business, and has tooled itself for 21st century competition.”